vagorsol/git-workshop/README.md

 .DS_Store
 ```

-### Exercise 1

-Edit your own `hello.txt` and commit your changes.

-Using your browser, go to your repository `git-workshop` on Github.
-Open the Readme.md file for editing and answer the following questions:

-**1a.** What is the commit ID of your change? <br>
-**1b.** Use `git log` to find out the time stamp for your commit<br>

 - - - - - - -

-## Merges and conflicts
+## Exercise 2: Merges and conflicts

-In this section, we will see how git handles simultaneous changes to a repository.
+In this section, we will see how git handles changes to a repository that are not made locally.
 These features aloow multiple people to collaborate on the same project simultaeously.

-In the previous exercise, you edited the file, Readme.md, on Github.
-Thus, the remote repository has changed, but the local
-repository hasn't.
+1. Edit this Readme on Github.

-To download the changes from your remote repository, run `git pull` at the command line.
-It should look like:
+2. Pull the changes to your local respository.
+It should look something like the following:

 ```
 alinen@Xin MINGW64 /c/alinen/cs312/git-workshop (main)